hashicorp/terraform-provider-aws/website/docs/r/spot_fleet_request.html.markdown

 * `target_capacity` - The number of units to request.
 You can choose to set the target capacity in terms of instances or a performance characteristic that is important to your application workload, such as vCPUs, memory, or I/O.
+* `on_demand_target_capacity` - (Optional) Allows specification of a minimum value of the `target_capacity` to be filled by full price on-demand instance to ensure a minimum capacity of the fleet no matter spot instance availability.
+Not supported by `launch_specification`, must be used with `launch_template_configs`.
 * `allocation_strategy` - Indicates how to allocate the target capacity across the Spot pools specified by the Spot fleet request.
 The default is `lowestPrice`.